wp-plugins/social-locker/readme.txt

 <li>NEW: Added compatibility with the new free plugin from OnePress, <a href="https://wordpress.org/plugins/opt-in-panda/">Opt-In Panda</a>, that extends features of the Social Locker.
 <li>NEW: Pass Code.
 This feature allows to hide lockers if the pass code is specified in the URL.
 <li>NEW: Added an option to hide the License Manager.</li>
-<li>UPDATED: The Help section.
-Fixed the guide about getting the LinkedIn Client ID.</li>
 </ul>

 <p><strong>Important:</strong> if you use CDN, please purge your CDN after installing this update.</p>